AguaClara/aguaclara_tutorial/docs/source/python/python-in-command-line.rst

 Interactive Python Interpreter
 ------------------------------

-Remember how the :ref:`writing-python-code` tutorial was formatted?
+Remember how the :ref:`python-basics` tutorial was formatted?

 .. code-block:: python